 How to Take Ribociclib

 Ribociclib is taken by mouth, in tablet form, and can be taken with or without food.
-The typical dose is 600mg taken for 21 consecutive days, followed by 7 days off.
 It should be taken around the same time each day, preferably in the morning.
 If you vomit after taking a dose or forgets to take a dose, do not take another dose on that day.
 Take your next dose at your regular time.

 It is important to make sure you are taking the correct amount of medication every time.
 Before every dose, check that what you are taking matches what you have been prescribed.

 The blood levels of this medication can be affected by certain foods and medications, so they should be avoided.
 Foods to avoid include pomegranate, pomegranate juice, grapefruit and grapefruit juice.
 This medication can also interact with medications that prolong the QT interval.
 Speak to your provider about all medications, including those that are prescribed or over the counter medications, vitamins and supplements you are taking.

 Prior to starting this medication, you will have an electrocardiogram done and lab work to check your complete blood count and liver function.
 These tests will be repeated throughout your treatment with this medication.

 Store your medication in the original, labeled container at room temperature and in a dry location (unless otherwise directed by your healthcare provider or pharmacist).
 This medication should not be stored in a pillbox.
 Keep containers out of reach of children and pets.

 If a caregiver prepares your dose for you, they should consider wearing gloves or pour the pills directly from their container into the cap, a small cup, or directly into your hand.
 They should avoid touching the pills.
 They should always wash their hands before and after giving you the medication.
 Pregnant or nursing women should not prepare the dose for you.
 Ask your oncology team where to return any unused medication for disposal.
 Do not flush down the toilet or throw in the trash.